April 7, 2020 – 11am (Detroit) | 5pm (Stuttgart) | 8:30pm (New Delhi)

 As the only source of absolute vehicle position, velocity and time, GNSS plays a critical role.
 However, both current and next levels of autonomy (SAE Levels 2 – 5) will require a smart fusion between the different sensors on the car, together with the onboard GNSS system with high accuracy and up-to-date information.

-During this free, hour-long Automotive World webinar, Yonatan Zur, Chief Executive and Yoav Zangvil, Chief Technical Officer at Regulus Cyber provide an overview of the different technologies and methodologies behind automotive navigation systems, and discuss the direction in which the industry is heading with GNSS technology embedded in autonomous cars.
+During this free, hour-long Automotive World webinar, Yoav Zangvil, Chief Technical Officer and Roi Mit, Chief Marketing Officer at Regulus Cyber provide an overview of the different technologies and methodologies behind automotive navigation systems, and discuss the direction in which the industry is heading with GNSS technology embedded in autonomous cars.